zekarlos79/ElementsAI/README.md

 ## Summary

 Pseudothrombocytopenia consists of a false decrease in the platelet count and can be the result of EDTA (anticoagulant)-dependent platelet aggregation, microclots formed during difficult and time-consuming blood collections, cold agglutinins or even improper blood sample handling.
+This project aims to detect the presence of platelet aggregates/microclots in blood smear.

 ## Background